AyushMann29/AyushMann29/README.md

 - 👋 Hi, I’m @AyushMann29
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Javascript
 - 📫 You can contact me at mannayush60@gmail.com

 <!---